fatcatt316/peckyeah/datadump.md

   </a>
 </div>

-Guests of PeckYeah can **save 25%** by using the code "peckyeah25" to <a href="https://peckyeah.gumroad.com/l/datadump/peckyeah25">buy the book here</a>.
+Guests of PeckYeah can **save 25%** on the eBook by using the code "peckyeah25" to <a href="https://peckyeah.gumroad.com/l/datadump/peckyeah25">buy the book here</a>.

+## Have Some Feedback?

 Thanks to everyone who took part in the interviews, and everyone who helped edit the book.
 It's finally done!
-If you have any questions or feedback about the book, please reach out by email or <a href="https://twitter.com/fatcatt316">on Twitter</a>.
+If you have any questions or feedback about the book, please reach out <a href="mailto:joe@peckyeah.com">by email</a> or <a href="https://twitter.com/fatcatt316">on Twitter</a>.